4C-Temp&Stress is a computational tool to calculate temperatures and stresses in hardening concrete structures.

 - Eurasia Tunnel, Istanbul, Turkey.

-A new version of 4C-Temp&Stress, ver.
-3.00 was released in April 2015.
-The new version of 4C-Temp&Stres is compatible with projects made in the old version.
+The latest version of 4C-Temp&Stress, ver.
+3.00, was released in November 2016 and is compatible with projects made in previous versions